Table of Contents

 - Material resources: Raw materials, components, tools, and equipment.

-- Equipment resources: Computers, printers, servers, software, and machinery.
+- Equipment resources: Computers, printers, servers, project tracking software, and machinery.

 - Time resources: Project timelines, schedules, deadlines, and milestones.